NP dispenser interface converter

 NP interface converter can be applied for communication with following brands of fuel dispensers, which use 4-wire current loop for communication with control systems as Nuovo Pignone.

 |Overall dimensions||85 x 58 x 25 mm|

 Nuovo Pignone mono RS-485 interface board

-Nuovo Pignone MONO RS-485 interface boards are intended for communication with Nuovo Pignone single nozzle fuel dispensers through 2-wire RS-485 interface.
+Nuovo Pignone MONO RS-485 interface board is intended for communication with Nuovo Pignone single nozzle fuel dispensers through 4-wire RS-485 interface.
 Nuovo Pignone mono RS-485 interface board is plugged inside a Nuovo Pignone fuel dispensers motherboard connector "Serial".

 Nuovo Pignone multi RS-485 interface board

 Nuovo Pignone MULTI RS-485 interface boards are intended for communication with Nuovo Pignone multi-product fuel dispensers through 4-wire RS-485 interface.
 Nuovo Pignone multi RS-485 interface board is plugged inside a Nuovo Pignone fuel dispensers motherboard connector "Serial".

 1. What are the installation requirements for the petrol station?